Security Notice: Authy Response To Cloudflare CloudBleed Incident

 2. If you or your users use the Authy apps

-If you use the Authy app on iOS, Android or Chrome, all you need to do is start your Authy app, at which point it will communicate with our service and be told to regenerate its keys.
+If you use the Authy app on iOS, Android or our Desktop version, all you need to do is start your Authy app, at which point it will communicate with our service and be told to regenerate its keys.

 There are three kinds of data used in the app that are sent to our cloud service: